susannasouv/picnichealth-simple-html-renderer/README.md

 ## How to Use
 ### Styling tags
-Styling tags apply to neighboring element tag(s) and their descendants
+Styling tags apply globally.

 ### Element tags
+Currently, tags do not support nesting.
 While element tags can technically contain anything, `table` tags will only display properly with properly nested `tr` and `td` tags.